Kingxukai/linux/Documentation/sound/soc/dapm.rst

 Path domain
       audio subsystem signal paths

-      Automatically set when mixer and mux settings are changed by the user. e.g. alsamixer, amixer.
+      Automatically set when mixer and mux settings are changed by the woke user. e.g. alsamixer, amixer.

 Stream domain